ballerburg9005/wikipedia-live-telnet/README.md

 ### State of development

 * Wikipedia browser: tested and working but alpha-ish in terms of actual vintage devices
 * AI assistant: Not tested a lot but seems to be usable.
-Using it to query scraped information from websites is a mixed bag though because there is so much garbage text on websites and no embedding model to filter.
+Using it to query scraped information from websites is a mixed bag though, because there is so much garbage text on websites, and no embedding model to filter.
+Also the agent now and then doesn't use search at all, needs some more tweaking with the prompt.

 ## hosted service